PhoenixTales/phoenix-docs/story/Lore/orcish.md

 For instance: "Ur-Shak ak Varak-Ulor" would mean: Ur-Shak comes from the Bloodearth Clan.
 If you say: "Ur-Shak ka Varak-Ulor", it would mean: Ur-Shak goes to the Bloodearth Clan.

-ToDo: Add more examples for sentences and how to form them.
+ToDo: Add more examples for sentences and how to form them based on our system.